 Any student requesting a change of residency status should file a petition and all documentation supporting a change in the Registrar’s Office by the last day to enroll in a class and/or drop a class with no record.
-An information sheet and petition to determine residency may be printed here or obtained from the Registrar’s Office (A100).
+An information sheet and petition to determine residency may be obtained from the Registrar’s Office (A100).
 (Refer to the Undergraduate Bulletin for additional information.)

-For non–education degree programs (B.A. or B.S.), the amount of extrainstitutional credit (advanced standing, CLEP, correspondence, military training, etc.) which may be awarded shall not exceed one–half of the total semester hours required at the lower–division level, and not more than one–half of the total semester hours required at the upper–division level for the B.A. and B.S. degrees.
+For non–education degree programs (B.A. or B.S.), the amount of extra-institutional credit (advanced standing, CLEP, AP, correspondence, military training, etc.) which may be awarded shall not exceed one–half of the total semester hours required at the lower–division level, and not more than one–half of the total semester hours required at the upper–division level for the B.A. and B.S. degrees.

-For education degree programs (B.A. or B.S.), not more than one–fourth of the work used to satisfy requirements in any area of preparation (professional education, general education, specialized education) nor more than one–fourth of the total academic work submitted in an approved teacher–certificate program may be taken by non–formal study (advanced standing, CLEP, correspondence, military training, etc.).
+For education degree programs (B.A. or B.S.), not more than one–fourth of the work used to satisfy requirements in any area of preparation (professional education, general education, specialized education) nor more than one–fourth of the total academic work submitted in an approved teacher–certificate program may be taken by non–formal study (advanced standing, CLEP, AP, correspondence, military training, etc.).

-Once a student is currently enrolled in course work at Southeastern, transfer credits will be recorded from the official transcript of each regionally accredited institution attended by the student.
+Southeastern Oklahoma State University accepts all credits earned at 2 and 4 year institutions that are accredited by the institutional accrediting associations.
+Transfer credits are accepted and applied to degree programs generally in accordance with the recommendations in the Transfer Credit Practices Guide published by AACRAO (American Association of Collegiate Registrars and Admissions Officers).Once a student is currently enrolled in course work at Southeastern, transfer credits will be recorded from the official transcript of each institutionally accredited institution attended by the student.
 All coursework attempted by the student will be recorded.
 Students are required to submit official transcripts from all institutions attended regardless of credit earned and/or applicability to their degree plan.
-Course equivalencies and acceptance in a degree plan are determined by the Academic Departments and the Oklahoma State Regents for Higher Education Course Equivalency Project. http://www.okhighered.org/transfer-students/course-transfer.shtml
+Course equivalencies and acceptance in a degree plan are determined by the Academic Departments and the Oklahoma State Regents for Higher Education Course Equivalency Project.

 Oklahoma state law (Oklahoma statute, Title 70 §3244) requires that all students who attend an Oklahoma college or university provide documentation of immunization against hepatitis B, measles, mumps and rubella (MMR).
 Meningococcal vaccination is required for students living in campus housing.